 Calculation of value or aggregate of value of the benefit or perquisite triggering TDS shall be counted from April 1, 2022.

 If the value of the benefit or perquisite provided or likely to be provided to a resident exceeds Rs.
 20,000/- during FY 2022-23 (including the first 3 months), TDS would apply on any benefit or perquisite provided on or after July 1, 2022.

 CBDT amply clarifies that benefit or perquisite provided on or before June 30, 2022, shall not be subjected to TDS under Section 194R.

 For details, please refer the link below to the CBDT Circular No. 12 of 2022 dated 16th June, 2022:-

-The information contained herein is based on the provisions of the Income Tax Act, 1961, Finance Act 2022 and CBDT Circular No. 12 of 2022 dated 16th June 2022.
+The summary information herein has been compiled by our expert team of tax consultants based on the provisions of the Income Tax Act, 1961, Finance Act 2022 and CBDT Circular No. 12 of 2022 dated 16th June 2022.
 While the information is believed to be accurate to the best of our knowledge, we do not make any representations or warranties, express or implied, as to the accuracy or completeness of this information.
 Reader should conduct and rely upon their own examination and analysis and are advised to seek their own professional advice.
 This note is not an offer, invitation, advice or solicitation of any kind.
 We accept no responsibility for any errors it may contain, whether caused by negligence or otherwise or for any loss, howsoever caused or sustained, by the person who relies upon it.
 For detailing, please refer to the relevant provisions of Income Tax Act, 1961, Finance Act 2022 along with CBDT Circulars/Notifications including Circular No. 12 of 2022 dated 16th June 2022 as may be applicable.